 My name is Lauren and I'm the creator of Maritime Glutton.
 I'm a 24 year old business student at the University of New Brunswick.
 I'm majoring in Accounting with a minor in Psychology.
-I also work both full time for Parks New Brunswick and part-time at Wabanaki Maple as a Social Media Coordinator and Photographer.
+I do freelance photography to help fund my education and I also work for Parks New Brunswick and Wabanaki Maple as a Social Media Coordinator.
 In my spare time, you can find me testing recipes, taking photos, going hiking or spending time with my boyfriend Josh and golden retriever Rosie.

 I created Maritime Glutton in early 2017 as an Instagram page.
 The idea was to have a way to share the foods that I was making on a dedicated platform.
 Creating Maritime Glutton also acted as encouragement for me to try to learn more about cooking and expand my culinary knowledge.

 For a few years, I had made a challenge to myself to only eat foods out that I had never tried before - so if I wanted something out I would expand my tastes, and if I was craving something, I would have to learn to try and create it myself.
 I no longer follow this rule, but it helped me grow an incredible curiosity around food that has fueled the creativity of Maritime Glutton.